About - BAUM LLC, founded by David R. Baum

 BAUM LLC was founded by David R. Baum in 2018 as a boutique law firm.
 David represents a select group of individual and institutional clients in a variety of matters across multiple practice areas.
 Prior to founding the firm, David was a long-time partner at Dentons, where he built a renowned international practice.

 David is widely recognized for his work in art, music, and entertainment law, and has extensive experience in complex commercial matters as well.
 He has been ranked by Chambers USA and Chambers High Net Worth as a leading lawyer in multiple categories since 2013 and honored in each edition of Best Lawyers since 2018.
 He is ranked as one of the "Top 75 Art Professionals" by ARTnews and featured as one of the "Art World's 10 Most Powerful Lawyers" by Artnet Magazine.
-He serves on the Board of the The Drawing Center in New York and the American Foundation of The Courtauld Institute of Art in London, and served as the Secretary of the Cy Twombly Foundation from 2014-2024, coordinating the business, legal, and philanthropic operations of a non-profit organization with art, financial, and real estate assets in excess of $4 billion.
+He serves on the Board of the The Drawing Center in New York and the American Foundation of The Courtauld Institute of Art in London, and served as the Secretary of the Cy Twombly Foundation from 2014-2024, building and coordinating the business, legal, and philanthropic operations of a non-profit organization with art, financial, and real estate assets in excess of $4 billion.

 David has taught at the graduate and undergraduate level, including classes and lectures at NYU School of Law, Columbia Law School, and Sotheby's Institute of Art.
 He has also presented programs for clients and institutions such as Philadelphia Musuem of Art, New York Public Library, Sony Music Entertainment and The Copyright Society of the U.S.A.
 His writing on art and has been published by the French academic journal Les Cahiers du Musée National D'Art Modern.